-Blackjack Basic Strategy (BS) Color Charts: Split Pairs, Double Down, Hit or Stand
+The Best Blackjack Basic Strategy in 3 Steps: 1 Split Pairs, 2 Double Down, 3 Hit or Stand

 By Ion Saliu, Founder of Blackjack Mathematics